 How Long is the Hike to Lago di Sorapis?

-Originating at Passo Tre Croci, the hike to Lago di Sorapis is 11 km round trip (6.8 miles round trip), and takes approximately 2-3 hours each way.
+Originating at Passo Tre Croci, the hike to Lago di Sorapis in the Italian Dolomites is 11 km round trip (6.8 miles round trip), and takes approximately 2-3 hours each way.
+This timing is going to depend greatly on your fitness level, hiking speed, and the amount of time spent at the lake itself.
+The trailhead is located about halfway between Cortina and Misurina.

 How Do You Get to Lago di Sorapis?

-The easiest way to get to the trailhead is by car, however here are buses that run a few times a day between Cortina and the trailhead during the high season.
+The easiest way to get to the trailhead is definitely by car, however there are buses that run a few times a day between the former train station in Cortina and the trailhead during the high season.
 It is important to consult a timetable for your dates, as the buses run less frequently during the shoulder and low seasons.
 If you plan to take the bus, you should account for 30-45 minutes in travel time to get to the trailhead.

 Once you arrive at the Passo Tre Croci trailhead, follow the PATH 215.
-The trail is clearly marked throughout.
+You’ll find that the trail is clearly marked throughout.

 Where to Stay?